 - Click the Review+create button.
 The Monitoring tab appears.

 - Keep the default option and click the Review+create button.
 The Tags tab appears.

 - Leave details blank and click the Review+create button.
 The Review+create tab appears.
-All the details of your instance appears on this page.
+All the details of your instance appear on this page.

 - Click the Create button.
 The instance/console is created successfully.

 - You can manage the newly created instance from the dashboard.

 Microsoft Azure is cheaper in terms of pricing than Amazon Web Service (AWS).
 For the Microsoft developers and DevOps team, it is convenient to set up Azure because the user interface (UI) is similar to other portals of Microsoft.